 Why Sunflower Oil Could Be Bad For You

 Sunflower oil is often touted as being good for cooking because it has a high smoke point (the temperature at which oils begin smoking).
 This means it won’t burn or break down easily during frying.
+It also contains trans-fat, which increases the risk of cardiovascular disease.

 What is Sunflower Oil?